 Exploratory Testing

-- Tests are not created in advance.
+- Tests not created in advance.

 - Testers check the system on-the-fly.

-- Guided by scenarios.

-- Often based on ideas noted before beginning.

 - Testing as a thinking idea.

 - About discovery, investigation, and role-playing.

 - Tests end-to-end journeys through app.

 - Test design and execution done concurrently.

 Exploratory Testing